Korean, Edit

 5. Homeotic Genes

-① Region where transcription factors bind.
+① A DNA region where transcription factors bind

 ② Evolutionarily highly conserved.